apache/guacamole-manual/src/cas-auth.md

 Once you have CAS configured for credential caching, you need to configure the service with a keypair for passing the credential securely.
-The public key gets installed on the CAS server, while the private key gets configured with the cas-clearpass-key property.
+The public key gets installed on the CAS server, while the private key gets configured with the `cas-clearpass-key property`.
 The private key file needs to be in RSA PKCS8 format.